Pluribus Carol emphatically grabbing a doctor

 • Swim

-• Use nicely scented lotion
+• Use a nicely scented lotion

 • Get a massage